Hawthorne Christian Academy: Academics

+Community Outreach

+Hawthorne Christian Academy incorporates community involvement and service activities into its educational program.
+Students across grade levels participate in a range of service projects, some of which are coordinated through partnerships with local organizations and churches.
+These activities have included food and clothing drives, support for international relief efforts, and volunteering within the surrounding community.

+At the secondary level, students are typically required to complete a set number of community service hours as part of their graduation requirements.
+The school has also organized domestic and international trips focused on service and cross-cultural engagement, often in connection with Christian missions or humanitarian work.

+Hawthorne Christian Academy maintains a strong relationship with Hawthorne Gospel Church.
+The church and school collaborate on certain events and initiatives, and many school-wide programs, such as chapel services and holiday observances, are held on the church campus.

+Parental involvement is supported through a parent-teacher group that facilitates communication and provides assistance with school functions.
+The academy also hosts events throughout the year that are open to the school community, including concerts, exhibitions, and informational sessions.

 Athletics

-The Hawthore Christian Academy Defenders participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
+The Hawthore Christian Academy Defenders participate in the North Jersey Interscholastic Conference, which comprises small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 100 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).

 The school participates as the host school / lead agency in a joint baseball team with Eastern Christian High School.
 In turn, Eastern Christian is the host school for a joint softball team.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.